AdobeDocs/dynamic-media-developer-resources.es-ES/help/aem-viewers-ref/c-tutorial.md

                Include Utils.js before you use any of the SDK components.
 This file
                contains SDK utilities and global functions that are used to initialize the viewer and load viewer
                components.
 The path to the Utils.js determines which version of the SDK that the viewer uses.
 You
-               can use a relative path if the viewer is deployed on one of the Adobe Scene7 servers and it is served
+               can use a relative path if the viewer is deployed on one of the Adobe Dynamic Media servers and it is served
                from the same domain.
-Otherwise, specify a full path to one of Adobe Scene7 servers that have the SDK
+Otherwise, specify a full path to one of Adobe Dynamic Media servers that have the SDK
                installed.
            -->
            <script language="javascript" type="text/javascript"